 - Episodes of diarrhea

 Natural herbs boost a horse’s immunity as well.
-Dosages and frequency of adding herbs to your horse’s food vary.
-Spirulina is purported to not only promote a horse’s immune system but may reduce allergic episodes and be beneficial to the respiratory system.
+Dosages and the frequency of adding herbs to your horse’s food vary.
+Spirulina is purported to promote a horse’s immune system and reduce allergic episodes and be beneficial to the respiratory system.
 Garlic granules are necessary for many horse owners at the height of the fly and bug season.
-Another source for combating bugs is raw apple cider vinegar, and some of its effects are beneficial to treating arthritis as well.
+Another source for combating bugs is raw apple cider vinegar, and some of its effects are beneficial to treating arthritis.